mdda/nodebots-sg-2015/README.md

 1+1 records out
 406492 bytes (406 kB) copied, 0.0211522 s, 19.2 MB/s
 ```
-Media *should* now be ready to boot on the BeagleBone.
-Insert into the device and boot.
+*If* you have a screen and/or a serial console interface, the media should now be ready to boot on the BeagleBone.

-To boot the Fedora 22 version of U-Boot on MicroSD you will need to hold the "User Boot" button (located near the MicroSD slot) when the device is powered on.

-*BUT* If you have no Serial cable... :: Need to do the following (from bottom of page)

-*STILL UNDER DEVELOPMENT*
+But, if (like me), you're only connected by USB, you need to tell ```systemd``` not to wait for the screen prompts to be answered  (this is from the bottom of the Fedora instructions) :

 ```
 USER=myusername
-rm /tmp/root/etc/systemd/system/graphical.target.wants/initial-setup-graphical.service
+rm -f /tmp/root/etc/systemd/system/graphical.target.wants/initial-setup-graphical.service
-rm /tmp/root/etc/systemd/system/multi-user.target.wants/initial-setup-text.service
+rm -f /tmp/root/etc/systemd/system/multi-user.target.wants/initial-setup-text.service
 mkdir /tmp/root/root/.ssh/
 cat /home/$USER/.ssh/id_rsa.pub >> /tmp/root/root/.ssh/authorized_keys
 chmod -R u=rwX,o=,g= /tmp/root/root/.ssh/

 umount /tmp/root
 ```

-*STILL UNDER DEVELOPMENT*
+#### Insert into the device and boot.

-Now, insert the MicroSD into the slot (gold teeth end up facing away from the board surface), and holding down the little switch on the front of the card (in the corner near the MicroSD slot), apply power.
+With the power off, insert the MicroSD into the slot (gold teeth end up facing away from the board surface), and holding down the little switch on the front of the card (in the corner near the MicroSD slot), apply power, then release the little switch.

-Initially, the user lights will be off (
+Initially, the user lights will be off, but after 30-45secs, user2 will start to some some flickering.
+Not clear what that indicates yet...

 #### Copying Fedora U-Boot to eMMC on the Beaglebone Black